 Purpose of this guide

 This document describes how to use the MultiValue Basic Visual Studio Code extension in a MultiValue Development Environment.
-For purposes of this guide MV refers to Pick-style application and database environments mostly known currently as MultiValue and VSCODE refers to Visual Studio Code.
+For purposes of this guide MV refers to Pick-style application and database environments, also known as MultiValue.
+VSCODE refers to Microsoft Visual Studio Code.

 Introduction